-Bielefeld University sees the safeguarding of good scientific practice as a central task of all of its members and affiliates in teaching and research.
+Bielefeld University sees the safeguarding of good research practice as a central task for all of its members and affiliates in teaching and research.

 As Bielefeld University is firmly committed to the principles of good scientific practice in research, teaching and the promotion of young academics, it has adopted various organisational and content related measures in these areas as well as precautions to safeguard them.

 Bielefeld University aims to become a site of excellent and renowned national and international research.
 All scientists therefore should understand and adhere to the principles of good scientific practice in their research.
 On the career path to becoming independent researchers, young academics should receive support from their supervisors to be sensitised and adhere to good scientific practice.
 Bielefeld University sees the safeguarding of scientific standards of quality in research, especially certainty and truthfulness, as a task of utmost importance.

 If questions arise concerning good scientific practice or if there is suspicion of scientific misconduct the first point of call for members, affiliates and, in particular, the researchers is an ombudsperson, who will handle all information confidentially.
 Accusations of suspected scientific misconduct will be examined by the ombudsperson for plausibility on aspects of certainty and implication.
 The ombudsperson also advises researchers who have become unwittingly involved in scientific misconduct, with regards to safeguarding their personal and scientific integrity.